chbt-mehdi/R/Shiny apps/Shiny app for trends in demographics and income/README.md

 ## Files

+- `adult.csv`: This CSV file contains the Adult dataset used for the analysis.
-- `app.R`: This R script contains the server-side code for the Shiny App.
+- `server.R`: This R script contains the server-side code for the Shiny App.
 It includes functions for reading the data, processing the data based on user input, and rendering the appropriate plots.
+- `ui.R`: This R script contains the UI code for the Shiny App.

 ## Usage